 The recent outbreak of coronavirus (COVID-19) and related government containment measures created an uncertain environment for essential service providers in the water and sewer industry, including IRWD.
-In mid-March, prior to the Executive Order issued by the Governor to suspend water shut-offs to customers for non-payment of services, the District proactively closed its offices to the public to protect the health and safety of staff and suspended all shut-offs and late payments to customers.
+In mid-March 2020, prior to the Executive Order issued by the Governor to suspend water shutoffs to customers for non-payment of services, the District proactively closed its offices to the public to protect the health and safety of staff and suspended all shut-offs and late payment penalties to customers.
 Payment arrangements as well as temporary variances for additional water usage for people in the house due to the stay at home orders have been offered to all customers impacted by COVID-19.
-The District's believes there was only minimal impact to related revenue and potable demands in the fourth quarter of FY 2019-20.

 Due to COVID-19 and its ramifications to District customers, the Board elected to defer a previously planned Board approved rate increase for FY 2020-21.
-The potential operating revenue impact of \$4.6 million is mitigated by a similar response from several third-party agencies not passing through planned cost increases.
+The operating revenue impact of \$4.6 million was mitigated by a similar response from several third-party agencies not passing through planned cost increases.
 Any short fall in revenues created by the rate deferral will be covered by District reserves.
 The District continues to monitor the effects of COVID-19.
 To date, the impact to District revenues from non-payment of fees is not expected to have a material impact on its financial health.